 mid-range ($$): Hotel Corsignano This family-run hotel is located in Pienza.
 It has the views of Orcia Valley, a terrace with hot tub, and free parking.
 You can enjoy local cuisine and international food at its a Tuscan restaurant.

-Located halfway between Florence and Sien, San Gimignano is a medieval walled hilltop town that known for its striking skyline of soaring medieval towers that loom over the surrounding buildings.
-The town is easy to reach by train and bus and is famous for its Vernaccia di San Gimignano white wine.
+San Gimignano is a medieval walled hilltop town, located halfway between Florence and Siena.
+The town is known for its striking skyline of soaring medieval towers that loom over the surrounding buildings.

 All the towers are impressive, but some are more revered than others.
 Torre Grossa is the tallest of all the towers, standing at 54m tall.
 Torre Gross is also the town hall and houses a museum of renaissance artworks at its base.

-Meanwhile, the Torri Gemelle, also known as the ‘twin towers’ was built by the most powerful family in the city, the Salvuccis.
+Meanwhile, the Torri Gemelle (twin towers) was built by the most powerful family in the city, the Salvuccis.
 They stand at the opposite side of the Piazza del Duomo from the Town Hall.
 The towers are significant enough that the town was designated as a UNESCO World Heritage Site back in 1990.
 However, they are far from all there is to appreciate in San Gimignano.

 Numerous historic relics have survived the ages, such as the 13th cistern that Piazza della Cisterna is named for.
 Don’t forget to make a wish by tossing in a coin.
 The Palazzo Razzi with its magnificent two-light mullioned windows and Casa Salvestrini are two building near the well.